 5. Energy saving:

 Anybody who has traveled in an RV, has experienced the limitations on energy use in such a vehicle and owners are continuously on the watch for improvements.
 The recent developments around LED lights has made them more affordable, but more importantly, their ultra low power consumption makes them ideal as the light source of choice in recreational vehicles.
+Power consumption of light fixtures in an RV can be reduced up to 50x when you compare them to the old incandescent bulbs that are still so common.

 And more energy savings means more independence.